sc965382896/gitskills/Mechine Learinng/Machine_Learning(By Stanford)笔记.md

 | Needs many iterations      | No need to iterate                            |
 | $O(kn^2)$                  | $O(n^3)$, need to calculate inverse of $X^TX$ |
 | Works well when n is large | Slow if n is very large                       |

+**Normal Equation Noninvertibility**

+if$X^TX$is noninvertible, the common causs might be having:

+* Redundant features, where two features are very closely related (i.e. they are linearly dependent)
+* Too many features (e.g. m ≤ n).
+In this case, delete some features or use "regularization"

 ### 2. 5 Regularized Linear Regression